Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

-We ask if Summarization Programs improve the interpretability of a summarization model.
+\looseness=-1 We ask if SPs improve the interpretability of a summarization model.
 In particular, we are interested in evaluating model \textit{simulatability}, a measure of whether a person can predict model behavior on new inputs~\citep{doshi2017towards}.
-The behavior we are interested in here is not just the model output, however, but specifically the model \emph{reasoning}, as represented by the Summarization Programs that our SP generation models generate and execute.
-The primary motivation for predicting model reasoning is that model reasoning is itself what we want to better understand by virtue of model explanations, and simulation studies that focus on predicting final outputs do so only in order to show that users have a good mental model of model reasoning \citep{hase-bansal-2020-evaluating}.
-Since we have access to model reasoning thanks to the fact that our models generate and execute interpretable Summarization Programs, we prefer to treat these programs as the model behavior we want to predict.
-Our study is therefore similar to that of \citet{zhou-etal-2022-exsum}, who want to generalize from a set of local explanations to general reasoning patterns a model follows, but we first verify that the explanations we consider (Summarization Programs) are faithful representations of model reasoning (\cref{sec:module_faithfulness_eval}).
+Similar to \citet{zhou-etal-2022-exsum}, we are specifically interested in model \emph{reasoning}, as represented by the programs that our models generate and execute.
+The primary motivation for predicting model reasoning is that it is what we want to better understand by virtue of model explanations, and simulation studies that focus on predicting final outputs do so only to show that users have a good mental model of model reasoning \citep{hase-bansal-2020-evaluating}.